Back to Home

 Cosmic Analogy

 Your organization is a galaxy where developers are stars and collaboration is gravity.
-Org charts draw constellation boundaries, but shared files create gravitational lines that pull developers together across those artificial borders.
+Organizational charts draw constellation boundaries, but shared files create gravitational lines that pull developers together across those artificial borders.
 Some stars form binary pairs orbiting the same code, while others drift in isolation with critical knowledge locked away.

 Cosmic analogy